joaks1/PyMsBayes/doc/source/tutorials/background.rst

 weight the marginal likelihoods of the models :cite:`Oaks2014reply` :cite:`Oaks2014dpp`.
-So, we have to take care when we choose a probability distribution to represent our prior knowledge about the divergence times of our three lizard population pairs.
+So, we have to take care when we choose a probability distribution to represent our prior knowledge about the divergence times of our three pairs of lizard populations.
 This is because this prior has a strong influence on the marginal likelihoods of the divergence models.
 As we add divergence-time parameters to a divergence model, the model is forced